-Details on each step of IEMA guidance are presented by comparing it with the EIA procedures/ sectoral EIA guideline (Hydropower EIA Guideline) in Myanmar to investigate the gaps and challenges.
+Details on each step of IEMA guidance are presented by comparing it with both Myanmar EIA procedures and sectoral EIA guideline (Hydropower EIA Guideline) in Myanmar to investigate the gaps and challenges.

 A. Step 0 - Building climate resilience into the project.